Brick Court Chambers

 • Commercial M

-• Deutsche Bank AG v Sebastian Holdings Inc: Lawyer Top 20 case.
-Defending, and bringing a substantial counterclaim in, a commercial dispute arising from a prime-brokerage agreement: four-month Commercial Court trial [2013] EWHC 3463 (Comm); Court of Appeal [2014] EWCA Civ 1100.
-Led by David Railton QC, Thomas Plewman QC and Simon Birt QC.
+• Deutsche Bank v Sebastian Holdings: Lawyer Top 20 case.
+Acted for the defendant in a commercial dispute arising from a prime-brokerage agreement before the Commercial Court [2013] EWHC 3463 (Comm) and Court of Appeal [2014] EWCA Civ 1100.
+Led by David Railton KC.

 • Advised a major UK company on its contractual rights.
-With Mark Howard QC.
+With Mark Howard KC.

-• Acted for an online gambling provider engaged in a complex multijurisdictional dispute with a shareholder seeking to interfere with its planned acquisition.
-Led by Sonia Tolaney QC.
+• Acted for an online gambling provider engaged in a complex multi-jurisdictional dispute with a shareholder seeking to interfere with its planned acquisition.
+Led by Sonia Tolaney KC.

 • Defended a provider of infrastructural products in a £900,000 claim under an alleged commercial agency agreement.
 Unled.